zeroc-ice/ice/python/BuildInstructionsWindows.md

 extensively tested using the operating systems and compiler versions listed for our [supported platforms][2].

+The build requires the [Ice Builder for Visual Studio][8], you must install version 4.2.0 or greater to build Ice.

 ### Python Versions

-Ice for Python supports Python versions 2.6, 2.7, 3.3 or 3.4.
-Note however that your Python installation must have been built with a C++ compiler that is compatible with the one used to build Ice for C++.
+Ice for Python supports Python versions 2.6, 2.7, 3.3, 3.4 or 3.5.
+Note however
+that your Python installation must have been built with a C++ compiler that is compatible with the one used to build Ice for C++.

-### Ice Development Kit

-You will need the Ice development kit for C++, which you can install as a binary distribution or compile from source yourself.

 ## Building the Python Extension

 The Python interpreter is readily available on Windows platforms.
 You can build it yourself using Microsoft Visual C++, or obtain a binary distribution from the Python web site.
-The Python 3.4.x binary distribution is compiled with Visual C++ 10, and you should use this binary distribution if you want to compile the Ice extension with Visual C++ 10.
+The Python 3.5.x binary distribution is compiled with Visual C++ 14, and you should use this binary distribution if you want to compile the Ice extension with Visual C++ 14.

-Open a command prompt that supports command-line compilation with Visual C++.
+Open a command prompt for example, when using Visual Studio 2015, you have several alternatives:

-For example, you can execute the Visual C++ batch file `vcvars32.bat` to configure your environment.
-Alternatively, you can start a Visual Studio Command Prompt by selecting the appropriate entry from the Visual Studio program group in your Start menu.
+- VS2015 x86 Native Tools Command Prompt
+- VS2015 x64 Native Tools Command Prompt

+Using the first configurations produces 32-bit binaries, while the second configurations produce 64-bit binaries.

 Change to the Ice for Python source subdirectory:

     > cd python

-If you have not built Ice for C++ from the `cpp` subdirectory, set `ICE_HOME` to the directory of your Ice for C++ installation.
-For example:
+You must built Ice for C++ from the `cpp` subdirectory, if you have not done so review cpp\BuildInstructionsWindows.md first.

+Building the extension:

-    > set ICE_HOME=C:\Ice
+    > MSbuild msbuild\ice.proj

-Edit `config\Make.rules.mak` and review the settings.
-In particular you must set `CPP_COMPILER` to the appropriate compiler.

-Run nmake:

-    > nmake /f Makefile.mak

-Upon completion, the Ice extension is created as `python\IcePy.pyd`.
+This will build the extension in `Release` configuration and using the command prompt default platform, for `x64` platform the extension will be placed in `python\x64\Release\IcePy.pyd` and for `Win32` platform the extension will be paced in `python\Win32\Release\IcePy.pyd`.

-> *Normally you should build with `OPTIMIZE=yes`.
-If you wish to build a debug version of the Ice extension, set `OPTIMIZE=no`.
-In this case, you will also need to build a debug version of the Python interpreter from sources.*
+If you want to build a debug version of the extension you can to so by setting the MSBuild `Configuration` property to `Debug`:

+    > MSbuild msbuild\ice.proj /p:Configuration=Debug

+The debug version of the extension for `x64` platform will be placed in `python\x64\Debug\IcePy_d.pyd` and for `Win32` platform it will be placed in `python\Win32\Debug\IcePy_d.pyd`.

+> *For Debug builds a debug version of the Python interpreter must be installed.*

+The supported values for the `Configuration` property are `Debug` and `Release`.

+If you wan to build the extension for other platform that the command prompt default platform, you need to set the MSbuild `Platform` property, the supported values for this property are `Win32` and `x64`.

+The following command will build the extension `x64` platform binaries with `Release`
+configuration:

+  > MSbuild msbuild\ice.proj /p:Configuration=Release /p:Platform=x64

+And the next command will build the extension `Win32` platform binaries with `Release`
+configuration:

+  > MSbuild msbuild\ice.proj /p:Configuration=Release /p:Platform=Win32

+> *When using the MSBuild Platform property the build platform doesn't depend on the command prompt default platform*

+The build will use a default Python location defined in `python\msbuild\ice.props`, it can be override by setting the `PythonHome` MSBuild property.

+The following command will use Python installation from `C:\Python35-AMD64` instead of the default location:

+    > MSbuild msbuild\ice.proj /p:Configuration=Release /p:Platform=x64 /p:PythonHome=C:\Python35-AMD64

 ## Configuring your Environment for Python